 With Jan out of town, I made a lamb stew for Sunday night’s dinner.
 I also made this lamb soup.
 Son-in-law, Chris, asked why I did not simply throw everything into one pot.
 In my mind I had an image of the thick, rich lamb stew and a second vegetable soup with lamb bone broth.
 While it may all end up in the same place, it would not be the same dining experience to mix the two dishes.

 The large bones I had to use—3 leg and 2 pelvis bones—would need to be covered in water to stew properly.
 To make a stew with these kinds of bones, the usual solution would be to add some starchy grain—barley, farro or rice—to absorb the excess liquid.
-Myr and Chris are on the Adkins diet, which means no starches.
+Myr and Chris are on the Atkins diet, which means no starches.
 This meant I could only use these bones to make a soup.

 Note: For the starch eaters, I made some farro on the side to be added to the soup at the table.